wizetek/qvm/README.md

 <br>

 ## Notes
-* `DELAY=0` will boot imediately but won't prompt on startup to edit the config file.
 * When a (hard) disk image is attached, booting from `.iso` happens only once on initial VM startup so that after the VM is reset it can boot from disk instead of going in a loop.
 * Spaces in file names are supported for `ISO=` and `IMG=` defined in configuration files but not when specified on command line.
-* Hint: Use `OPT="-device virtio-vga-gl -display gtk,gl=on"` for Hyprland and other Wayland compositors.